Spontaneous Emission, Work Potential and Relaxation-Limited Processes in Setting Limits on Solar Energy Conversion Efficiency: Results and Discussion

 Imposing the non-negativity condition $I(A:B) \ge 0$, the following expression can be written for the present case:

 We may further use the following approximation: in many of these types of open-system processes, the electron–photon interaction can be treated in the weak-coupling, Born–Markovian limit.
 Under this assumption, electron–photon field correlations (discussed in the previous section) can be treated as negligible.
 This approximation gives $\Delta S_B(t) \approx -\Delta S_A(t)$.
 Therefore, by monitoring the entropy change of one subsystem ($B$), one can infer the entropy change of the other subsystem ($A$).\\ For ideal systems, such as isolated atoms, photon absorption is expected to leave the system in a pure excited state.
-In contrast, in real materials such as solids, entropy changes may arise from the formation of electron–hole pairs (excitons) \cite{ref-85} and from the multiplicity of accessible configurations, including possible spin arrangements \cite{ref-85}.
-In most solid-state materials composed of light elements, which exhibit low spin–orbit coupling and are commonly used for energy-harvesting applications, the transient excited state is most often found in a singlet configuration \cite{ref-85}.
-Although a singlet state is overall a pure state, the reduced entropy \cite{ref-52,ref-58} of a subsystem, such as the electron, can be estimated as $k_B \ln 2$ when the two particles are maximally entangled.
+In contrast, in real materials such as solids, entropy changes may arise from the formation of electron–hole pairs (excitons) \cite{79} and from the multiplicity of accessible configurations, including possible spin arrangements \cite{79}.
+In most solid-state materials composed of light elements, which exhibit low spin–orbit coupling and are commonly used for energy-harvesting applications, the transient excited state is most often found in a singlet configuration \cite{79}.
+Although a singlet state is overall a pure state, the reduced entropy \cite{52,58} of a subsystem, such as the electron, can be estimated as $k_B \ln 2$ when the two particles are maximally entangled.
 Even in the presence of a small admixture of triplet states, which can occur in materials containing heavy elements, the subsystem entropy remains close to $k_B \ln 2$ per particle.
 Accordingly, we take $k_B \ln 2$ as the transient entropy change of the matter (electron) associated with the absorption of a single photon.
 We then apply the inequality described in the previous section to the unitary evolution of the electron–photon system, concluding that the absorption of a photon by an electron leaves the photon field with an entropy decrease of $\sim k_B \ln 2$ for a single-photon absorption.
-With this information, we can now estimate the change in Gibbs free energy\cite{ref-24,ref-25} associated with photon absorption as
+With this information, we can now estimate the loss of work potential by evaluating the free energy \cite{24,25} associated with photon absorption.
+To quantify the loss of work potential during the absorption process, we first note that unitary evolution conserves the total entropy of the universe.
+Consequently, in a scenario where all subsystems are at thermal equilibrium and share the same temperature, the concepts of free energy and exergy become less straightforward to interpret.
+However, in the present case, the field and the sample are at different temperatures and exchange energy during the absorption process.
+This nonequilibrium situation allows for a meaningful evaluation of the loss of work potential.
+Accordingly, the free-energy\cite{24,25} changes of the photons (subscript with $p$) and the sample (subscript with $s$) during absorption can be written as follows: